The Triple Threat: Deaths

-Three members of the Triple Threat died in a three-year span from 2005–2007.
+Three members of the Triple Threat died in a three-year span from 2005 to 2007.
 First on April 28, 2005, Candido would die of a blood clot from foot surgery.
 Then on January 19, 2007, Bigelow would die of heart disease and an overdose of cocaine.
-On June 25, Benoit killed himself after strangling his youngest son Daniel and his wife Nancy.
+On June 24, Benoit killed himself after strangling his youngest son Daniel and his wife Nancy.